QM-Quality-Manager/v3-docs/content/en/docs/other/system_settings.md

 > Default value 0

+- CUSTOMHEADINGFIELDS : Controls the function for customer specific document heading fields.
+The fields must additionally be coded into the customer database for this function to work.
+  - 0 - Off
+  - 1 - On

+> Default value 0

 - AUTO_PUBLISH : Controls if documents need to be published before they can appear under Info.
   - 0 - Off
   - 1 - On